-RECOMMENDATION 5.1: Diversify housing types to meet the changing demands of population.
+RECOMMENDATION 56.1: Diversify housing types to meet the changing demands of population.

-- 5.1.1 Continue dialogue with agency partners, such as Home Funds, Evening Porch Assisted Living, School District, and Pine River Library, to ensure that demographic trends are understood to the greatest extent possible and reflected in new housing construction. - 5.1.2 Develop a diverse housing stock ranging from low-density single-family homes to multi-family homes and mixed-use commercial/residential buildings. - 5.1.3 Work with county and state partners to identify incentives that may be available to developers to diversify the housing stock, particularly attainable housing, in planned communities. - 5.1.4 Consider the housing needs of those seeking potentially less traditional housing options such as tiny homes, accessory dwelling units, and multi-unit complexes with shared public and outdoor spaces. - 5.1.5 Encourage the rehabilitation or repurposing of existing buildings for residential use.
+- 6.1.1 Continue dialogue with agency partners and local businesses, such as Home Funds, Evening Porch- Assisted Living, School District, and Pine River Library, to ensure that demographic trends and needs are understood to the greatest extent possible and reflected in new housing construction and planned for. - 6.1.2 Inventory current housing stock and continue to track new developments. - 6.1.3 Diversify housing types through various land use and zoning classifications to meet the needs of all community members, from low-density single-family homes to multi-family homes and mixed-use commercial/residential buildings. - 6.1.4 Revisit the Land Use Code lot and unit square footage requirements to make sure they align with current needed housing types. - 6.1.5 Encourage the creation and use of Accessory Dwelling Units (ADUs). - 5.1.2 Develop a diverse housing stock ranging from low density single family homes to multi-family homes and mixed use commercial/residential buildings. - 5.1.3 Work with county and state partners to identify incentives that may be available to developers to diversify the housing stock, particularly attainable housing, in planned communities. - 5.1.4 6.1.6 Consider the housing needs of those seeking potentially less traditional housing options such as tiny homes, accessory dwelling units, and multi-unit complexes with shared public and outdoor spaces. - Encourage the rehabilitation or repurposing of existing buildings for residential use. - 6.1.8 Require Affordable/Workforce Housing through the Annexation Process. - 5.1.5 Require an architectural and amenity guide for all new subdivisions that includes architectural character renderings, parks and open space amenities, trails, and elements that serve a family oriented neighborhood.

-RECOMMENDATION 5.2: Develop housing options for all income levels.
+RECOMMENDATION 56.2: Develop housing options for all income levels.